-We, the Commissioners of His Majesty's Treasury, in exercise of all powers given to us by the Post Office Acts, 1908 to 1940, and of all other powers enabling us in this behalf, do, by this Warrant, made on the representation of His Majesty's Postmaster-General (testified by his signing the same), and under the hands of two of us the said Commissioners, order, direct and declare as follows:-
+We, the Commissioners of His Majesty's Treasury, in exercise of all powers given to us by Sections 2, 3, 4, 12, 15, 16, 17 and 82 of the Post Office Act, 1908 and Sections 2 and 6 of the Post Office (Amendment) Act, 1935, and of all other powers enabling us in this behalf, do, by this Warrant, made on the representation of His Majesty's Postmaster-General (testified by his signing the same), and under the hands of two of us the said Commissioners order direct and declare as follows:-

-Rates of Postage and other Charges.
+Rates of Postage and other Charges

-- 1.-(1) There shall be charged and paid on outgoing letters and postcards posted:- - (i) in Great Britain or on board any British ship on the high seas for transmission to any of the countries or places specified in the First Schedule hereto or to the United States of America, or posted on board any such ship as aforesaid for transmission to Great Britain or Eire, the rates of postage specified in Part I of the Second Schedule hereto; - (ii) in Great Britain or on board any British ship on the high seas for transmission to a person on board one of His Majesty's ships of war (whether on the high seas or in any port or place outside Great Britain) or to any other member of His Majesty's Forces serving abroad, the rates of postage specified in Part II of the Second Schedule hereto; - (iii) on board one of His Majesty's ships of war (whether on the high seas or in any port or place outside Great Britain) or by a member of His Majesty's military or air forces serving abroad in a theatre of war, for transmission to any of the following destinations (namely): any country or place specified in the First Schedule hereto, Great Britain, Eire, one of His Majesty's ships of war, or to any member of His Majesty's Forces serving abroad, the rates of postage specified in Part III of the Second Schedule hereto in respect of letters, no postage being payable for the transmission of any single postcards; - (iv) on board one of His Majesty's ships of war (whether on the high seas or in any port or place outside Great Britain) or by a member of His Majesty's military or air forces serving abroad in a theatre of war for transmission to the United States of America, the rates of postage specified in paragraphs 1, 2, 5 and 6 in Part I of the Second Schedule hereto. - (2) There shall be charged and paid on all other outgoing letters and postcards posted in Great Britain or on one of His Majesty's ships of war (whether on the high seas or in any port or place outside Great Britain) or on a British ship on the high seas or by a member of His Majesty's military or air forces serving in a theatre of war, the rates of postage specified in Part IV of the Second Schedule hereto. - 2.
-There shall be charged and paid:- - (a) On every letter and postcard posted at a British Postal Agency at Tangier or in Morocco (Spanish Zone) for transmission to Great Britain, or posted at the said agency at Tangier for transmission to any country or place specified in the First Schedule hereto (except Morocco) or to Eire, the rates of postage specified in Part I of the Second Schedule hereto or the equivalents in local currency of such rates of postage;
+1.-(1) There shall be charged and paid:

+- (i) On letters and postcards posted in the British Islands or on board any British ship on the high seas for transmission to a person: - (a) in any of the countries or places specified in the First Schedule hereto, or - (b) in the United States of America, or - (c) on board one of His Majesty's ships of war, (whether on the high seas or in any port or place outside the British Islands), or - (d) serving in His Majesty's military or air forces in any country or place outside the British Islands, the rates of postage specified in Part I of the Second Schedule hereto;

+- (ii) On letters and postcards posted on board any British ship on the high seas for transmission to a person in the British Islands or Eire, the said rates of postage specified in Part I of the said Second Schedule; - (iii) On letters and postcards posted on board one of His Majesty's ships of war (whether on the high seas or in any port or place outside the British Islands) or by a member of His Majesty's military or air forces serving in any country or place outside the British Islands for transmission to a person: - (a) in the British Islands or Eire, or - (b) in any country or place specified in the First Schedule hereto, or - (c) on board one of His Majesty's ships of war on the high seas or in any port or place outside the British Islands, or - (d) serving in His Majesty's forces outside the British Islands, the rates of postage specified in Part II of the said Second Schedule. - (iv) On letters and postcards posted on board one of His Majesty's ships of war (whether on the high seas or in any port or place outside the British Islands) or by a member of His Majesty's military or air forces serving abroad for transmission to the United States of America, the rates of postage specified in paragraphs 1, 2, 5 and 6 of Part I of the Second Schedule.